AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/system-settings/key-profiles.md

 When Adding a new profile, you can select an existing profile to copy settings from.

-You can also edit Key Profiles from Program mode by holding \<Avo\>, then selecting \[Edit Current Key Profile\].
+You can also edit Key Profiles from Program mode by holding <Keys.HardKey>Avo</Keys.HardKey>, then selecting <Keys.SoftKey>Edit Current Key Profile</Keys.SoftKey>.
 If the current key profile is one of the non-editable system ones, you are prompted to add a new profile or select an existing editable profile.